 The new European General Data Protection Regulation (GDPR) requires that your IT network meets strict standards for IT and data security.
 The regulations can be difficult to understand and ensuring GDPR compliance can be a nightmare if you’re tasked with managing a large enterprise network.
 Where do you begin?

-It’s not enough to be in compliance with GDPR – you have to prove it with documentation.
+It’s not enough to comply with GDPR – you have to prove it with documentation.
 And trying to document an enterprise network manually is playing with fire.

 What is GDPR and how does it affect a network environment?

-• How can sustained compliance with the statutory standards be ensured?
+- How can sustained GDPR compliance with the statutory standards be ensured?

-The General Data Protection Regulation (GDPR) (EU) 2016/679 is a new regulation on data protection and privacy for all individuals within the European Union as well as the export of personal data outside the EU.
-The GDPR requirements begin on May 25, 2018.
+The General Data Protection Regulation (GDPR) (EU) 2016/679 is a new regulation on data protection and privacy for all individuals within the European Union as well as the export of sensitive data outside the EU.
+The GDPR compliance requirements begin on May 25, 2018.

-Among other things, companies must also report breaches of data protection to the supervisory authorities within 72 hours.
+Among other things, companies must also report data breaches to the lead supervisory authorities within 72 hours.

 It should also be noted that although the GDPR is a regulation for the countries of the EU, it also applies to all companies worldwide that offer goods or services in the EU as well as to those who have European employees and therefore record, process, and store the data of EU citizens.